 (2) The Minister may give to the Commission directions of a general character as to the exercise of its function, and the Commission shall give effect to such a direction, but where such a direction does not accord with recommendations of the Commission the Commission may make its advice to the Minister known to the public.

-(3) Where the Minister has referred a question or matter to the Commission for advice, the Minister may act notwithstanding that the advice has not been received, and where advice is received from the Commission the Minister is not bound to act on or give effect to it.
+(3) Where the Minister has referred a question or matter to the Commission for advice, the Minister may act notwithstanding that the advice has not been received.

+(3A) Where advice (including recommendations) is received from the Commission, whether or not at the request or direction of the Minister, the Minister is not bound to act on or give effect to it.

 (4) The Commission shall, in so far as that is not inconsistent with this Act, carry out such duties as —